arhouati/DB2EAV/README.md

 # Current version
 beta 1.0
-Take a look to Demo to have more detail of how using the API
+Take a look to Demo to have more detail of how using the API The class diagram is exposed on the file "DB2EAV-ClassDiagram.png"

 # RoadMap
 Next version will be beta 1.1,